JacobUH/Coogify-Music-App/README.md

   <img src="https://lh3.googleusercontent.com/drive-viewer/AKGpihbxexQrBdUm3oloZ0KAQCwhFYmlNDJQvgQtR-GMELWQJhy-00Hc7hy0oI7_iHC4vaXuWihAwbDGoHbCL3dSwpHgpoY7nmzlmA=s1600-rw-v1" alt="Analytics" border="0" width="400" height="250" style="margin-right: 60px;">
   <img src="https://lh3.googleusercontent.com/drive-viewer/AKGpihYacfX-oujJs8YRMfDVyX7JZEjtecP36u5xDch-KIJMSOVolzv2-wPPpgwlj8_PmxTwvUg_fRM0muRnzslO9nRR4mpFnX_5zJ4=s1600-rw-v1" alt="Admin Portal" border="0" width="400" height="250" style="margin-right: 60px;">
 </p>

-Our project aims to display the uses of topics of database systems whether for someone who doesn't know anything or someone who has worked with databases before.
-Throughout the semester, we'll be collaboratively working on our web application, Coogify Music - The Online Music Library, to showcase our understanding of Database System principles.

 ## Getting Started
 If you are interested in running our music application on your own device for testing, here eare some steps for getting you up to date to run it.